-Cysts that occur in the lungs are called pulmonary cysts.
-Instead of containing fluid, they usually contain gas.
-They can develop as a person ages.
-However, they may also indicate an underlying medical condition.
+Cysts in the lungs are called pulmonary cysts.
+Instead of fluid, they usually contain gas.
+They can affect breathing.
+They often develop as a person ages but may also indicate an underlying medical condition.

 Lung cysts have many potential causes and can cause severe complications without detection and treatment.